PedroGaya/hellblazers/content/player-rules/07-character-details.md

 ## Traits

 Use your background to choose 3 that strongly define you and 2 that definitely don't.
-Why are you like this?

 ## Features